chocolatey/choco-wiki/CentralManagement/CentralManagementSetup.md

 * Login (Authentication) - A login is at instance level (the credentials) - https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-login
 * User (Authorization) - A user is that login being mapped to a database and given roles/privileges (an instance can contain multiple databases) - https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-database-user

+Notes:
+* Grant `db_reader` and `db_writer` to the accounts you create for the web and service.
+* You can share the same login for the two accounts, unless your internal best practices dictate using different passwords.

 ___
 ## Step 3: Install Central Mangement Service Package